umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 To create a package on Our, you first need an account on there and the account needs to have a certain level of karma - which can be gained by responding to forum posts.

-Once you log in you can go to your [package overview](https://our.umbraco.com/member/profile/packages/) which should look a bit like this:
+Once you log in you can go to your [package overview][member-package-overview] which should look a bit like this:

 ![Package overview][package-overview]